tomdot-dev/smoothies/README.md

 - 100g mango
 - 6oz milk

+Notes:
-Note: It differs with the above one as the taste of pineapple is much more mellow/subdued, but nonetheless present
+- It differs with the above one as the taste of pineapple is much more mellow/subdued, but nonetheless present
+- Amazingly delicious (immediately and frozen), by a lot, and second place in terms of taste after the watermelon one

 ## Carrot, Pineapple, Mango, and Passion fruit